numericube/numericube.deploy/README.md

 ## Use

-Numericube.deploy provides some usefull fabric method for deploying git projet based on remote host
+Numericube.deploy provides some usefull fabric method for deploying git project based on remote host

 * fab -H \<host\> deploy